 - Direct Marketing: We will send postal, text and e-marketing communications and marketing asks which further the aims and objectives of the ETF and the Society for Education and Training.
 We will also make sure our marketing communications is relevant for you, tailored to your interests.

 - Ordering online: In order for us to process an order, payment has to be taken and contact information collected, such as name, delivery address, email address and telephone number, provided.

 - Your best interest: Processing your information to protect you against fraud when transacting on our website, and to ensure our websites and systems are secure.

 - Personalisation: Where the processing enables us to enhance, modify, personalise or otherwise improve our services/communications for the benefit of our supporters.

 - Research and evidence: To determine the effectiveness of our services and products, marketing and communications and to develop our products, services, systems and relationships with you.

 - Due Diligence: We may need to conduct investigations on supporters, potential customers and business partners to determine if those companies and individuals have been involved or convicted of offences such as fraud, bribery and corruption.

 We’ll also hold information about you so that we can respect your preferences for being contacted by us.

 2. When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
-Our legitimate business interests do not automatically override your interests – we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
+Therefore, the ETF’s needs do not automatically override your personal data rights (unless we have your consent or are otherwise required or permitted to by law).